jebreimo/Argen/README.md

     IncludeCPP: FILE

-    Add an include directive to the cpp-file Used in combination with the Default and Values properties if either of these refer to values, types or functions that require additional include files. to make the generated include file include the header file that defines the type.
-The property value must be enclosed in quotes or lesser-than-greater-than-pairs.
+    Add an include directive to the cpp-file. *IncludeCPP is used in combination with the Default and Values properties.
+It's possible to use values that require additional include files if either of these refer to values, types or functions that require additional include files.

 ### Index